buildsi/compilerops/association-analysis/README.md

 ```

 Note that two of the scripts have an interactive prompt, and you'll want to delete (or just
-use the files stored here)
+use the files stored here).
+I also removed a few that were input heavy, and adjusted any with
+cin to use hard coded values.

 ```bash
 $ grep -R ENTER